Save time and money with Loans Canada

 - Debt consolidation loan – This involves taking out one large loan to pay off all other smaller, high-interest loans you may have and are responsible for making payments toward.
 It can help you manage your debt better and pay it down faster.

 - Debt settlement program.
-Companies involved in this type of service will negotiate with your creditors on your behalf to reduce the amount of debt you owe.
+Companies involved in this type of service in Vancouver will negotiate with your creditors on your behalf to reduce the amount of debt you owe.
 Alternatively, the interest rate charged can also be reduced in order to make your debt load less expensive and easier to pay off.

 - Consumer proposal.
 This arrangement involves submitting a proposal to your creditors to have your debt forgiven after you promise to pay a portion of what you currently owe.